libigl/libigl/tutorial/tutorial.md

 igl::mlinit(&engine);
 ```

-The cotangent laplacian is computed using igl::cotmatrix and uploaded to the
+The cotangent Laplacian is computed using igl::cotmatrix and uploaded to the
 Matlab workspace:

 ```cpp